mikehulluk/morphforge/doc/srcs/mf_core/simulation.rst

 The apply_channel method can be called many times for the same Channel on the same Cell, with different Targeters and Applicators.
 However, in the simulation, a particular Channel will only be applied once to any given Section.
 If multiple Targeters affect the same Section, a system is needed to resolve which parameter values to use.
 For example, in Listing D.7, which value of gbar should be applied to the dendrites — should it be the default (since the “dendrites” region will be targeted by TargetEverywhere), or should twice the default (since the “dendrites” region will also be targeted by TargetRegion)?

 To resolve these conflicts, each Targeter object has a priority level associated with it.
 For example TargeterEverywhere has a priority of 10, and TargeterRegion has a priority of 20.
 When Simulation.run() is called, for every Channel applied to every Section, morphforge finds the corresponding targeter with the highest priority.
-The algorithm described in Algorithm 1 in Appendix D.2.1.
-Therefore in Listing D.7, the dendrites will have twice the value of g_bar for k_chl in the dendrites than the rest of the neuron.